 Such a high rate of representation, the global nature of the problems facing the steel sector, and the broad variety of issues addressed in the Steel Committee's programme of work is strengthening the role of the Committee in the multilateral institutional architecture.

 While the OECD is not the place to establish and supervise legally binding rules of the steel market, it has emerged over the years as the unique platform where multilateral steel problems can be discussed and political solutions found.
 Analytical capacity, policy dialogue and political commitments are the driving forces that govern this Committee.

-The next meeting of the OECD Steel Committee will take place on 5-6 June 2014 at the OECD conference centre.
+The next meeting of the OECD Steel Committee will take place on 11-12 December 2014

 Publications and documents